joffrey-bion/seven-wonders/README.md

 ## How does it look?

-The game contains most features of the actual board game:
+The game contains all features of the actual board game:

 - Play cards, discard, or upgrade your wonder
 - Buy resources from your neighbours
 - Special bonuses: pick from discarded cards, play your 2 last cards, copy neighbour guild etc.

-Missing features:

-- You can't currently choose which neighbour you buy the resources from.
-The game automatically picks the cheapest option for you.

 Online-only features: